karankharbanda/books/README.md

 # books

-This repository is a Spring Boot application for managing a collection of books.
-It is written entirely in Java.
+This repository is a Spring Boot application for managing a collection of books

 ## Features